jens-a-e/research-questions/ReadMe.md

 influences = [ "enable", "encourage" ]
 ```

-# What type of conenction does the practice address?
+# What type of connections does the practice address?

 The connection denoted here contributes to framing the resonance concept with the scope of the research.